Autodesk/hig/packages/progress-bar/README.md

 ## Styling

+Use the `className` prop to pass in a css class name to the outermost container of the component.
+The class name will also pass down to most of the other styled elements within the component.

-ProgressBar has a `stylesheet` prop that accepts a function wherein you can modify ProgressBar's styles.
+ProgressBar also has a `stylesheet` prop that accepts a function wherein you can modify ProgressBar's styles.
 For instance

 ```jsx
 import ProgressBar from '@hig/progress-bar';